advertisement...

 3. Arthritis

-Arthritis, a condition causing joint pain and stiffness, affects a lot of Baby Boomers (particularly osteoarthritis).
-It’s caused by the wear and tear on joints over time.
-And, though it affects over 32.5 million Americans, women over the age of 50 are most likely to develop this annoying ailment.
-Regular physical activity, such as low-impact exercises like swimming, walking, or yoga can help manage symptoms and help you maintain joint flexibility and strengthen supporting muscles.
+Arthritis, a condition causing joint pain and stiffness, affects many Baby Boomers – osteoarthritis being the most common type.
+This is often caused by the natural wear and tear on joints over time.
+While it affects millions of Americans, women over 50 have a higher risk of developing arthritis.
+Regular physical activity can offer significant benefits for arthritis management.
+Consider low-impact exercises like swimming, walking, or yoga to improve joint flexibility and strengthen surrounding muscles.

 4. Cancer